How is CML treated?

 Blast (acute) phase

 You may be given TKIs or high-dose chemotherapy to reduce the high number of blast cells in your bone marrow.
 The aim of treatment is to get the disease stabilised so that it can be controlled better.
+You may also have treatment to ease symptoms such as bone pain or a swollen spleen.
 In a few cases a stem cell transplant may be recommended.
+Your haematology team will discuss the best option for you.

 Types of treatment